jemitche1/torchcomms/docs/rfc/001_compile-capability-check.md

 - a minimum PyTorch version of `2.12`
 - or `TORCHCOMMS_COMPILE_IGNORE_PYTORCH_VERSION_REQUIREMENT=1` as an override.

 but it does not validate if the runtime provides the compiler with the neccessary features required by torchcomms.
-This RFC proposes to replace environment variables as the source of truth for compile enablement with a capability check, while retaining them as a user option.
+This RFC proposes to replace environment variables as the source of truth for compile enablement with a capability check while retaining them as a user option.